istvnurbn/istvnurbn.github.io/content/posts/001-system_upgrade.md

 From the feel of it, this thing is a beast.
 But I wanted to be *objective*, so I ran 3 tests 5 times - yes, you read that correctly, FIVE times - and compared the averaged results.

 The most demanding thing I do is work with large files in the Affinity suite of applications.
 Affinity Photo has a built-in benchmarking tool.
 They claim that the test performance can be translated to real-world workloads and that the results are linearly comparable (double the score means twice as fast).
-I've omitted the Raster (multi-GPU) and Combined (multi-GPU) tests because these machines don't have multiple GPUs.
+I omitted the Raster (multi-GPU) and Combined (multi-GPU) tests because these machines don't have multiple GPUs.

 |                       | **Intel MacBook** | **M1 MacBook** | **Gain** |
 |-----------------------|:-----------------:|:--------------:|:--------:|